 Rhinox appeared a moment later with Tarantulas.
 Tarantulas immediately went to check on Rattrap.
 She had no interest in his well-being but she liked blood.

 Megatron led Dinobot to one of the chairs and helped him sit, mindful of his injuries.
 Dinobot automatically reached to pull a bit of metal out of his arm but stopped before he could complete the action.
 No. It was my clumsiness that made Rattrap's injuries worse.
 If I attempt to treat myself, I may end up like him.

 Having metal in my body again shouldn't hurt so much!
 Every time he moved, the shrapnel cut his flesh.

 He realised Optimus was trying to talk to him and shook his head.
 "I can't hear you," Dinobot admitted.
 "My audios were damaged.
 All I can hear is a high-frequency tone."
-Now that he had a minute to think, that was the muffled feeling he'd recognised from the initial change - a sudden lack of sensory input.
+Now that he had a minute to think, he realised that was the muffled feeling he'd recognised from the initial change - a sudden lack of sensory input.

 Optimus said something to him, paused for a moment, then spoke to Megatron instead.
 Megatron shrugged and returned a few minutes later with a datapad, which he handed to Dinobot.
 Optimus spoke, spoke again, and this time words appeared on the screen.